zbmed-semtec/mlentory_etl_backend/docs/schemas/fair4ml.md

 ---

-## A Complete Example: Seeing It All Together
+## 💡 Complete Example: Seeing It All Together

 Let's look at a complete FAIR4ML model description to see how all these properties work together: